- Allergic Living - http://allergicliving.com -

 Posted By Dory Cerny On 2010/07/02 @ 1:42 pm In Pollen, Pets | No Comments

 There is nothing like the garden.
 The magic of young plants thriving under the gardener’s care, the bursting forth of vibrant blooms.
 But if you’ve never donned the cotton gloves for fear of cultivating pollen and misery, you are missing out.
-It is possible to create a garden that’s almost allergy-free.
+It is possible to create a garden that’s allergy “friendly”.
 There’s just some planning to the planting.

 There are several factors that determine how much a given plant will affect someone predisposed to pollen allergy.
-These include the sex of the plant, size, shape and colour of the flower, how the plant is pollinated (by wind or insects) and what the pollen itself is like.
+These include: the sex of the plant; the size, shape and color of the flower; how the plant is pollinated (by wind or insects); and what the pollen itself is like.